skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/05_phases_of_an_agile_procurement.md

 - In a **mandatory down-select** process, the government notifies a subsection of the applicant pool that they're not going to be considered and are being removed from the procurement process.
 - In a **voluntary down-select** process, the government notifies a subsection of the pool that they should consider not proceeding through the rest of the procurement process based on the TEP's findings.

-When the government gives transparent feedback to vendors throughout the process &mdash; including when some proposals have a low probability of winning &mdash; this allows vendors to decide whether they want to put more time and resources into the procurement process.
+When the government gives transparent feedback to vendors throughout the process — including when some proposals have a low probability of winning — this allows vendors to decide whether they want to put more time and resources into the procurement process.
 Without this feedback, vendors may feel like they might have wasted time and be understandably upset.

 The government can benefit through the terms/language in which it evaluates whether vendors are down-selected.
 [Appendix D](../appendix-d-tep-rating-system-examples/) provides an example of how the government can be transparent about the down-select criteria.